-Disney dining reservations are serious business!
-Disney dining is amazing and many of the restaurants are extremely popular with all reservations gone minutes after the reservations open for that date.
+Disney dining reservations are a serious business!
+Disney dining is fantastic, and many of the restaurants are extremely popular with all reservations gone minutes after the reservations open for that date.
 If you are anxious about making reservations or really want to make sure you get a particular one, then definitely check out this great list of 9 DO’s and DON’Ts for making advanced dining reservations at Walt Disney World:

-9 – DO determine the exact date for your 180 day mark.
+9 – DO determine the exact date for your 180-day mark.

-You are able to begin making advanced dining reservations for Disney World restaurants at exactly 180 days from the date of your arrival.
+You can begin making advanced dining reservations for Disney World restaurants at exactly 180 days from the date of your arrival.
 If you are staying at a Walt Disney World resort hotel, you will be able to make your reservations for your entire stay at that one sitting.
 This can be helpful in snagging the restaurants that are tough to get.
 You will want to be sure that you have the exact right day so that you can plan to make your reservations.

 8 – DON’T underestimate the need to plan out your preferred restaurant dates, times, etc.